 As far as what the Lord has revealed to me on the subject it makes the most Biblical sense of any eschatological “system” that I’ve seen.
 Further, I feel like it really explains a lot of what the Holy Spirit has revealed to me over the years about what’s happening in his church and why it matters so much and frankly, how my personal prophetic ministry plays into what He is doing.

 In short the pre-wrath position is a theology of “last things” and attempts to make sense of what Jesus explained to his disciples in Matthew 24 about what will be the sign of his coming and the close of the age.
 Just so you know, it works from a theology of pre-millenialism, meaning that when Christ comes he will consummate his kingdom on earth and will reign for a literal 1000 year reign.
-But before this happens there will be a great 7 year tribulation in the world, a time referred to in the book of Jeremiah as “the time of Jacob’s trouble”.
-This tribulation will be the a terrible time for all.
+But before this happens there will be a great 7 year tribulation in the world, a time referred to in the book of Daniel as “the time of Jacob’s trouble”.
+This tribulation will be a terrible time for all.

 The pre-wrath position really hinges on the timing of the rapture of the church.
 While there are many positions on the timing of the rapture the pre-wrath position holds that the rapture of the church will take place on the “Day of the Lord”.
 What that means is that the position asserts that the church will be here on earth for a large portion of the 7 year tribulation, at least half, if not more of that time and that the church will endure severe persecution under the reign of the Son of Perdition (The Anti-Christ) but not being appointed to the wrath of the Lamb (Jesus Christ) the Lord will himself come for them at a day and time unknown to any but the Father and he will gather his elect to himself before the Lamb pours out his righteous wrath on the ungodly.